- About SEAS

 S.M./M.E.
 Program Plan and approval process by the CHD

 Any student seeking an S.M. or M.E. degree from SEAS must submit an S.M. or M.E.
 Program Plan form (available here) to the SEAS Committee on Higher Degrees (CHD).
 Terminal S.M. and M.E. students must submit program plans before study card day in the Fall term of their first year.
 A.B./S.M. students must submit plans by early April of junior year, and should note that the final opportunity to submit a revised plan is for the first CHD meeting of their senior spring term, usually in January.

 Exception: A SEAS Ph.D. student seeking an S.M. degree whose Ph.D. program plan in the same area has been approved by the CHD can receive an S.M. in that area en route to the Ph.D. with no further approval required, provided that the courses selected to apply towards the degree satisfy both the SEAS-wide and area-specific S.M. course requirements.
 Note that transfer credit is not accepted toward the S.M. degree, even if it has been approved toward the Ph.D.

 SEAS-wide S.M. and M.E. course requirements

-- Eight letter-graded courses are required for the degree; as many of these as possible should be SEAS 200-level courses.
-(Note that the Data Science S.M. requires additional courses.)
+- Eight letter-graded courses are required for the degree (or twelve for the S.M. in Data Science.).
+As many of these as possible should be SEAS 200-level courses.
+M.E. students must take eight additional non-letter-graded research-oriented courses at the 300-level that result in the completion of the required M.E. thesis.

 - At least four of the eight courses must be offered through SEAS or taught by a SEAS faculty member in another FAS department.
 Because Applied Mathematics is inherently interdisciplinary and draws on offerings in Mathematics and Statistics, this standard is not applied stringently to S.M. programs in Applied Mathematics.
 Candidates for the S.M. in Applied Mathematics should consult their graduate advisor or the DGS in Applied Mathematics about their programs.